 Dr. Martin Sanda

-Welcome to the Department of Urology of the Emory University School of Medicine, which is among the foremost programs for delivering sophisticated, patient-centered care across the entire spectrum of adult and adolescent urological conditions.
+Welcome to the Emory Department of Urology, which is among the foremost programs for delivering sophisticated, patient-centered care across the entire spectrum of adult and adolescent urological conditions.

 Our faculty physicians treat more than 15,000 patients per year, and have been consistently recognized with national and regional awards and commendations.
 Our specialties span routine urological procedures up to extremely complex cases, and our clinical services receive referrals from across the region and throughout the country.